 -

 Byway (Byway.travel) is a UK-based eco-holiday firm with a 5-star TrustPilot rating.
-If you're nervous about booking train travel yourself, book a one-way or return UK-Norway train trip through Byway as a package, including hotels and starting from any British station you like.
+If you're nervous about booking train travel yourself, book a one-way or return UK-Norway train trip with Byway as a package, including hotels, starting from any British station you like.
 Byway includes package protection, a 100% Covid refund guarantee, free disruption and re-planning and on-demand WhatsApp support while you're away.
-They can build a trip to your requirements if you email them or use this contact form.
-When you book, please say you heard about them from Seat 61.

 How to buy tickets by phone